 Mortgage in Colorado

-Colorado is home to some of the best skiing in all of the United States.
+Colorado is home to some of the best skiing in the United States.
 It's also home to the Mile High City, Denver.
-Part of what makes Colorado such an attractive state to live in is its diverse economy and lovely outdoor attractions.
-Those positives have meant that Colorado has had a significant increase in housing costs recently.
-It currently has the sixth-highest median home price in the nation , just behind Washington.
+Part of what makes Colorado such an attractive place to live is its diverse economy and lovely outdoor attractions.
+Those draws have driven a significant increase in housing costs recently.
+Colorado currently has the sixth-highest median home price in the nation , just behind Washington.
 Fortunately, you can use our Colorado mortgage calculator to get a good sense of how much you'll pay to move here!

 Whether you want to move to Colorado for work or fun, here's what you need to know about mortgages in the Centennial State!

-If you're looking to buy a home in Colorado, you can choose from one of three mortgage types.
+If you're looking to buy a home in Colorado, you can choose from three mortgage types.

 • Colorado conventional mortgage: Conventional loans are by far the most popular in Colorado.
 These mortgages typically require a debt-to-income ratio below 50%, a credit score of at least 620, and a down payment of 5-20%.
 Conforming loans (mortgage amounts under $822,375 for Summit County, $596,850 for Denver, and $548,250 for many other places in Colorado) receive backing from Freddie Mac and Fannie Mae.
 If you have a mortgage above those amounts, you could need a significantly higher credit score, a down payment of 20%, and a debt-to-income ratio below 43%.